ICG Enterprise Trust Plc: Notification of Share Transaction

 Notification of Share Transaction

-The Company has received notification that on 11 October 2022, Gerhard Fusenig, a Non-Executive Director of the Company, bought 5,000 ordinary shares in the Company at a price of 1,014.0 pence per share.
+The Company has received notification that on 12 October 2022, Oliver Gardey, Head of Private Equity Fund Investments at ICG, bought 5,040 ordinary shares in the Company at a price of 986.75 pence per share.

-As a result of this transaction Gerhard Fusenig and his connected persons hold a total of 22,803 ordinary shares, being 0.033% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Oliver Gardey and his connected persons hold a total of 59,282 ordinary shares, being 0.09% of the ordinary share capital of the Company (excluding treasury shares).

 Analyst / Investor enquiries: